 This recipe is super easy to make and is perfect for outdoor gatherings because it takes little time to prepare and I promise your guests will be asking you for the recipe.
 I’m hoping you enjoy it as much as we do!
-Quick tip, next time I plan to add potatoes and corn into the boil, I just didn’t have them in the house, so I made this with a salad.
+Full disclosure: I plan to add potatoes and corn into the boil, I just didn’t have them in the house, so I made this with a salad.
+Tender potatoes can be made on a sheet pan or boiled in hot water in a large stockpot.
+A seafood boil recipe needs good veggies on the side and baby potatoes are easy to make and a typical crowd pleaser, especially for large groups.

 2 stalks celery